fossabot/Titan-2/README.md

 [in the Rust book](https://doc.rust-lang.org/1.0.0/book/installing-rust.html).

 To clone this repository,
-run `git clone git@github.com:r-spacex/Enceladus-API-rs.git`.
+run `git clone git@github.com:r-spacex/Titan.git`.

 Once inside the repository,
 you can build a binary for development with `cargo build`.
 For release (which has optimizations enabled), run `cargo build --release`.
-The resulting binaries will be `./target/debug/enceladus-api` and `./target/release/enceladus-api` respectively.
+The resulting binaries will be `./target/debug/titan` and `./target/release/titan` respectively.

-Please note that the release build is identical to the debug build, with the only difference being in performance.
+Please note that the release build is identical to the debug build, with the only differences being in performance and some endpoints being disabled in release.
 As such, it is highly recommended to only build with the `--release` flag when necessary.
-On my laptop, the release build takes approximately 7 minutes from scratch.

-### Feature flags
+### CLI options

+Run `./titan --help` to view the CLI options.

+Currently, you can set the socket for the REST server via `-r` or `--rest-server`, followed by an IP _and_ the port.
+Likewise, you can set the socket for the WebSocket server via `-w` or `--ws-server`.

-Telemetry logging is fully optional, though it is enabled by default.
+Telemetry logging is opt-in when starting the server.
-To disable it,
-provide the `--no-default-features` flag when running `cargo build` or `cargo build --release`.

-## Changes to database
+To do so, pass `-t` or `--telemetry`.

+## Database changes

 If you're making a change to the database itself, you'll likely want the Diesel CLI installed (`cargo install diesel`).